Where Are Americans Moving?

 What data sources are used for migration flows?

-What does net flow mean?
+What does net migration flow mean?